 - “What age groups will I be working with” every age?
 Or will you be working with just the youngin’s or just the older kids.

 - “Will I teach English or other subjects?”
 More than likely will you be assisting with PE/Science/Trade school things.
-I was told they don’t like to have auxiliares in English classes and really didn’t like math.
-Who knows.
+Some regions don’t want the auxiliars in English/Math classes.

 - Personally I love to teach with powerpoint and technology (you can make some amazing games and keep students really entertained).
 So it was really important to me to know if I had access to overhead projectors and powerpoint.
 So I asked about it.